Repository secure by design: how to sleep better without fear of security vulnerabilities

 To achieve our robust design, we need to implement three things:

-2. Functions used to get the training (GetTraining in the repository),
+- Functions to get the training (

 Domain layer

-It is also acceptable to keep it on the repository level, but it’s harder to re-use.
-I don’t see any advantage of this approach – especially if putting it to the domain doesn’t cost anything. 😉
+It is also acceptable to keep it at the repository level, but it’s harder to reuse.

 package training